 - Pain and suffering and mental suffering to the family or survivors, including any necessary medical treatment.

 - Loss of earnings and projected earnings by the victim for the future until retirement age.

-- Loss of benefits because of the victims death ( disability payments, medical coverage, pension.)
+- Loss of benefits because of the victim’s death ( disability payments, medical coverage, pension.)

 Wrongful Death Compensation Amounts

-As each and every wrongful death case is different estimating how much a person would receive would be quite difficult without investigating the case and bringing together all the different variables of the case.
-No two wrongful death cases are ever the same and the amount of compensation awarded will be different for each case.
+Now, every wrongful death case for such situations as death by hospital negligence is different.
+So, estimating how much a person would receive would be quite difficult without investigating the NHS negligence death claim and bringing together all the different case variables.
+So, no two wrongful death cases are ever the same.
+And the amount of medical negligence resulting in death compensation that you receive will be different for each case.

 Estimation of Wrongful Death Medical Negligence Cases

 |Pain and suffering||Every type of victims pain suffering is unique, and a lot can be agonizing pain.||£1,000*||£200,000* Or More||This can be calculated by the amount of pain and how long the pain lasted.|